Anirudh-S-Kumar/CG-Notes/docs/cg/advanced_ray_tracing.md

 ## Transformations in Ray Tracing

-Either transform object to world coordinates or transform ray to world coordinates.
+Either transform object to world coordinates or transform ray to object coordinates.

-Create a wrapper class `TransformedSurface` that takes a surface and a transformation matrix and transforms the ray to world coordinates before intersecting with the surface.
+Create a wrapper class `TransformedSurface` that takes a surface and a transformation matrix and transforms the ray to object coordinates before intersecting with the surface.

 ```cpp
 class TransformedSurface : public Surface